***You can now request your LEARN site for Fall 2019 Courses.***

 IMPORTANT - Please note that Policy 46, states that, for all undergraduate and graduate courses: "Final examination and final course grades shall not be posted before the final examination period ends."

-The Winter 2019 examination period ends on April 27th.
+The Fall 2019 examination period ends on Dec 21st.

 Final Grades in LEARN: